jiisaloran/3gpp-spec-downloader/README.md

 Just save all of pdf files' urls into **url.txt**, then you can download them by following steps, copying urls, opening download software tools, and making a bulk download task.

 ## Set series to download
-For default setting, it will download pdf files from 21-series to 37-series:
+For default setting, it will download pdf files from 21-series to 38-series:
 ```
-series = range(21, 38)
+series = range(21, 39)
 ```
-Just change the series to what you want.
+Just change the series variable within the file to what you want.

 ## Pdf file url schema
 eg.